 George Washington’s Life Guard during the American Revolution

 Throughout the American Revolutionary War, George Washington’s personal bodyguard was an elite corps of infantry and mounted men.
 It was officially entitled The Commander-in-Chief’s Guard, but was more commonly known as The Life Guard.
 At the start of the Revolutionary War, and the formation of the Continental Army, there was a stalemate between American and British forces around Boston, MA.
 After Washington stationed guns on Dorchester Heights and forced the British evacuation of Boston, the Continental Army was forced to become mobile to counter a British invasion along the coast.
 With movement, there became danger to Washington’s person.
 A surprise raid upon headquarters by colonial tories and or British raiders became a serious possibility.
 A personal guard to the Commander-in-Chief became necessary.
 The guard was authorized on March 11, 1776 and organized the next day at Cambridge, Massachusetts prior to the Continental Army’s move from Boston to New York City.
-The guard’s purpose was to protect General George Washington and the money and official papers of the Continental Army as well as see to the general’s baggage.
+The guard’s purpose was to protect General George Washington.
+However they were further assigned the responsibility of protecting the Continental Army’s official papers as well as the general’s baggage.

 Since it was a unit of distinction, it was deemed necessary to represent the entire army by having men selected from each colony.
 Every regiment was to provide four men.
 The corps marched to New York with approximately fifty men, but within a year had a strength of 180 men.
 During the winter of 1779-80, it was increased to 250 while the army was stationed in Morristown, NJ, close to the British army.
 It returned to 180 men in the spring and in the last year of its existence, reduced to 64 men.
 Besides officers and rank and file, there were six drummers, six fifers, and a drum major.